In July we towed a DRIFTA DOT 6 SOFT TOP to the tip of Dirk Hartog Island. It was a pleasure to test, but since the release of their HARD TOP

 The BACKTRAX tent is roomy and well insulated.
 It differs from other hard shell tents in that it is power operated – so at the press of a button camp is set!

-We like outdoor camping so this style of trailer is very much our kind of trailer.
+We like being outdoors when camping, which makes this style of camper very much our kind of trailer.
 This particular model is perfect for a couple, or even a family with children old enough to want their own tent or swag.
 Families with young children may prefer the DOT 6 SOFT TOP for the larger tent.